DLXPlugins/wp-plugin-info-card/readme.txt

 == Upgrade Notice ==

-= 3.4.2 =
-Fixing defaults not being applied correctly for blocks.

-= 3.4.1 =
+= 3.4.5 =
-The Plugin Info Card Query block got a bit of a makeover.
-Fixing numerous style and data inconsistencies in the block editor.
+Added ability to sort results by active installs, downloads, and last updated in the Query shortcode/block.